dtu-energy/niflheim-quickstart/docs/linux.md

 - `cd`: Change directory.
 For example, `cd /home/user` will change the current working directory to `/home/user`.
 Some useful shortcuts for this command are:
     - `cd ..`: This command moves up one level in the directory hierarchy.
 For example, if the current working directory is `/home/user/docs`, then `cd ..` will change it to `/home/user`.
     - `cd`: Move to the home directory of the current user.
+    - `cd -`: Move to the previous folder.

 - `cp`: Copy files or directories.
 For example, `cp hello.py /home/user/docs` will copy the file `hello.py` from the current working directory to the `/home/user/docs` directory.